amiaopensource/DVD2LS/2018-AMIA-hackDay-documentation.md

 Step one: Rip the dvd and create an ISO for your “preservation file” Step two (for access/production needs): Need to get information from ISO into a file -- tricky because DVD structures with MPEG-2 are difficult

-How to run the sample (in terminal): drop in DVD transcode python script + ISO (make sure your permissions are correct -- more on this later)
+How to run the sample (in terminal): drop in DVD transcode python script + ISO

+Updates to the code have fixed mountpoint issues.
+The ISO no longer needs to be mounted in order to have the data extracted.

 ## Goal

-Identify mount points
 Rip the DVD
 Create the ISO
 Transcode the .VOBs inside the ISO to an access format (like DV)